dabeaz/lifty/README.md

 [ FLOOR 1 | CLOSED   -- | P:-2--- | U:--3-- | D:----5 ] :
 ```

-Here, the hardware has recorded some button presses.
+Here, the hardware has recorded some button presses (imagine that the
+buttons are now illuminated as in an actual elevator).
 However, there
 are no brains built into the simulator.
 Literally nothing
 happens.
 You can instruct the hardware to do things though.
 Try
 opening the door by typing "DO".
 You'll see the elevator status show